NOID from USCIS: What are your next steps?

 Taking professional advice will help you to understand your options, and follow any process you opt to pursue.

-For example, you may be able to refile your application, make a legal motion to reopen your case, appeal to the Administrative Appeals Office (AAO) or consider alternative immigration options.
+For example, you may be able to refile your application, make a legal motion to reopen your case, appeal to the Administrative Appeals Office (AAO) or Board of Immigration Appeals, or consider alternative immigration options.

 Do you have a question about a NOID?